-By passing the policy on July 24, 2013, UC faculty members have committed themselves to making their scholarly articles available to the public by granting a license to UC and depositing a copy of their publications in eScholarship, UC's open access repository.
-The policy automatically grants UC a license to make any scholarly articles available in an open access repository.
-UC will not do so, however, until an author takes the action of depositing an article in UC's eScholarship repository or confirms the availability of the article in another open access venue - i.e., a repository (such as PubMed central, ArXiv or SSRN) or an open access journal.
+By adopting the systemwide Open Access Policy on July 24, 2013, UC faculty members committed themselves to making their scholarly articles available to the public by granting a license to UC and depositing a copy of their publications in eScholarship, UC's open access repository.
+Although the policy automatically grants UC a license to make any scholarly articles available in an open access repository, the institution will not do so until an author deposits an article in UC's eScholarship repository or confirms the availability of the article in another open access venue - i.e., an OA repository (such as PubMed central, ArXiv or SSRN) or an open access journal.